 The arrival lounge is simple.
-It's a large halls with a baggage claim area and series of stalls offering car rentals and taxi services.
+It's a large hall with a baggage claim area and series of stalls offering car rentals and taxi services.
 However the exit corridor leads to another larger hall area beyond a sliding gate and that larger hall area is common with departure.
 Here you will get all the duty free shops and cafes.
 In fact this common area is accessible to anyone (not necessarily just passengers).

 Langkawi Airport - Arrival Hall

 Don't expect too many jazzy glittering stores and eating places, although there are a few cafes and nice stores here like the Starbucks, Marrybrown, Polo, Kenny Rogers etc. You really don't need to purchase anything at the airport unless you urgently require something, there are ample duty free shopping centers in the island.
-But if you have to for some reason, then check out Langkawi Airport Duty Free Shopping
+But if you must, then check out Langkawi Airport Duty Free Shopping